 SECURITY FOR BONDS; LIMITED LIABILITY UNDER BONDS

 Pledge and Assignment Effected by Master Trust Indenture.
-All Bonds of each and every Series issued and to be issued hereunder are, and are to be, to the extent provided in this Master Trust Indenture, equally and ratably secured by this Master Trust Indenture without preference, priority or distinction on account of the actual time or times of the authentication or delivery or maturity or redemption of the Bonds of such Series or any of them, so that all Bonds and any Related Parity Reimbursement Obligation at any time Outstanding hereunder shall have the same right, lien and preference under and by virtue of this Master Trust Indenture and shall be equally and ratably secured hereby with like effect as if they had all been executed, authenticated and delivered simultaneously on the date hereof; provided that moneys representing the repayment of principal of Pledged Project Obligations shall not be pledged to or used for the payments of the State Match Portion of Bonds; and provided further, that Bonds may be issued as subordinated debt, as designated as such under a Series Indenture.
+All Bonds of each and every Series issued and to be issued hereunder are, and are to be, to the extent provided in this Master Trust Indenture, equally and ratably secured by this Master Trust Indenture without preference, priority or distinction on account of the actual time or times of the authentication or delivery or maturity or redemption of the Bonds of such Series or any of them, so that all Bonds and any Related Parity Reimbursement Obligation at any time Outstanding hereunder shall have the same right, lien and preference under and by virtue of this Master Trust Indenture and shall be equally and ratably secured hereby with like effect as if they had all been executed, authenticated and delivered simultaneously on the date hereof; provided that the State Match Portion may not be paid from principal repayments received on Pledged Project Obligations; and provided further, that Bonds may be issued as subordinated debt as designated as such under a Series Indenture.
 The aggregate principal amount of Bonds which may be executed and delivered by IBank and authenticated by the Trustee and secured by this Master Trust Indenture is not limited except as is or may hereafter be provided in this Master Trust Indenture or as may be limited by law.

 In consideration of the purchase and acceptance of any and all of the Bonds authorized to be issued hereunder by those who shall hold or own the same from time to time, this Master Trust Indenture and each Series Indenture shall be deemed to be and shall constitute a contract among IBank, the Trustee, the Owners from time to time of the Bonds and the beneficiaries of any Parity Reimbursement Obligations, and the pledge and assignment made herein and the covenants and agreements set forth to be performed by or on behalf of IBank shall be for the equal and ratable benefit, protection and security of the Owners of any and all of the Bonds and the beneficiaries of any Parity Reimbursement Obligations, all of which, regardless of the time or times of their issue or maturity, shall be of equal rank without preference, priority or distinction of any Bonds over any other Bonds, except as expressly provided herein or permitted hereby or by a Series Indenture.

-Subject only to the provisions of this Master Trust Indenture permitting the application thereof for the purposes and on the terms and conditions set forth herein and, subject to the rights of the Owners, there are hereby pledged to secure the payment of the principal of and premium, if any, and interest on the Bonds in accordance with their terms and the provisions of this Master Trust Indenture, the Pledged Assets, subject to the provisions of Section 8.06 hereof.
+Subject only to the provisions of this Master Trust Indenture permitting the application thereof for the purposes and on the terms and conditions set forth herein and, subject to the rights of the Owners, there are hereby pledged to secure the payment of the principal of and premium, if any, and interest on the Bonds in accordance with their terms and the provisions of this Master Trust Indenture, the Pledged Assets, subject to the provisions of Section 8.06 hereof; provided that the State Match Portion may not be paid from principal repayments received on Pledged Project Obligations.
 Said pledge shall constitute a lien on and security interest in the Pledged Assets and shall attach, be perfected and be valid and binding from and after delivery of the Bonds, without any physical delivery thereof or further act.